Avenida Rio Branco: Architecture and urban planning

-The Central Avenue linking the new port city (where the current Praca Maua) to the region glory, which at that time was expanding urbanism.
+The Central Avenue linking the new port city (where the current Praça Mauá) to the region glory, which at that time was expanding urbanism.
 The engineer Paulo de Frontin, head of the Construction Committee of Central Avenue, was responsible for the project.
 The new avenue was 1800 meters long and 33 meters wide and three hundred colonial houses were razed in the process to raise modern buildings.
 The facades of buildings for the Central Avenue were chosen in a contest, in which jurors were, among others, Mayor Pereira Passos, Paulo de Front in the Minister of Transportation and Public Works, Lauro Müller and the Director General of Public Health Oswaldo Cruz.

 The buildings are finally constructed work of various architects, usually of European origin, with some Brazilians as Heitor de Melo, Gabriel Junqueira, Francisco Monteiro de Azevedo Caminhoá and Ramos de Azevedo.
 The first to be erected, now demolished, was the Tobacconist London.
 In stylistic terms, the construction of Central Avenue is the pinnacle of eclectic style monumental in Rio besides government buildings, rose several hotels, corporate offices, newspapers, clubs, etc..
 The predominant style was eclectic Frenchified, but several other models were followed, as the eclectic Italianate, neo-Gothic, neo-classical, among others.
 The avenue had a central garden plot and electric lighting.
 The sidewalks in Portuguese mosaic were made by craftsmen from Portugal.

 The avenue ended at Central Praça Floriano Peixoto (Now known as Cinelândia), around which were erected several public buildings of great architectural value that still exist: the Theatre, the National School of Fine Arts (Now National Museum of Fine Arts) And the National Library.
 At the end of the avenue was constructed Monroe Palace, Senate seat, unfortunately destroyed in 1976.

 The avenue was opened on September 7 of 1904 President of the Republic, Rodrigues Alves and delivered to traffic on November 15 of 1905.
 Received beautiful trees, which started on October 22, 1905, by planting the first tree pau-Brazil.
 When increased, but the trees were removed and the sidewalk that divided in half.